-Unless specified otherwise in paragraphs 5A-21, Australian Accounting Standards apply to:
+- 5 Unless specified otherwise in paragraphs 5A-21, Australian Accounting Standards apply to: - (a) each not for profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; - (b) general purpose financial statements of each other not for profit entity that is a reporting entity; - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements; - (da) for-profit private sector entities and not-for-profit entities that are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (eb) other for-profit private sector entities and not-for-profit entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after: - (i) for a for-profit private sector entity 1 July 2021; and - (ii) for a not-for-profit entity [date]; and- - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements.

-- (a) each not for profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; - (b) general purpose financial statements of each other not for profit entity that is a reporting entity; - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements; - (da) for-profit private sector entities and not-for-profit entities that are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (eb) other for-profit private sector entities and not-for-profit entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after: - (i) for a for-profit private sector entity 1 July 2021; and - (ii) for a not-for-profit entity [date]; and- - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements. - 5A AASB 4 Insurance Contracts applies to: - (a) general purpose financial statements of each public sector reporting entity; and - (b) financial statements of each public sector entity that are, or are held out to be, general purpose financial statements;
+5A AASB 4 Insurance Contracts applies to:

-in respect of annual periods beginning before 1 July 2026.
+(a) general purpose financial statements of each public sector reporting entity; and in respect of annual periods beginning before 1 July 2026.
 However, a public sector entity may elect to apply AASB 17 Insurance Contracts instead of AASB 4.